ABSP-methylation-tool/ABSP/README.md

 ### Installation

-* Download the ABSP files from GitHub (Go to "Releases" in the right panel and in the "Assets" section of the latest release, download the ABSP .zip or . tar.gz file) and extract/unzip the folder
+* Download the ABSP files from GitHub (Go to "Releases" in the right panel and in the "Assets" section of the latest release, download the ABSP .zip or .tar.gz file) and extract/unzip the folder
 * Install software: **R** at [https://www.r-project.org/](https://www.r-project.org/) and **RStudio** at [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)